viprlab/viprlab.github.io/index.md

 ## Prospective Students

 We are always happy to hear from enthusiastic prospective students (postgraduate/undergraduate).
 We may have funded positions or scholarships from time to time.
-Please drop us an email ([Dr. Wong Lai Kuan], [Dr. Loh Yuen Peng] or [Dr. Pee Chih Yang]) if you have any enquiries about our research or would like to join us.
+Please drop us an email ([Dr. Wong Lai Kuan], [Dr. Loh Yuen Peng], [Dr. Pee Chih Yang] or [Mr. Albert Quek]) if you have any enquiries about our research or would like to join us.

 Undergraduate students can also be part of the group by joining us on voluntary projects or on part-time appointment via research funding.